 School Finance Conference

-At the 15th Annual School Finance Conference for Businesses, you will learn how the November 2016 election has affected K-14 public education programs.
-You will hear about the projected 2017 state, national, and world economic climate and the effects on bond sale costs and interest rates.
+At the 2019 Conference, you will learn how the upcoming November 2018 election has effected K-14 public education programs.
+You will also hear about the projected state, national, and world economic climate, and how that could affect school construction cost escalation.

-What are the future directions of education policy and funding?
-How will 2016 legislation and regulation affect bidding, contracting, environmental review, as well as local development approval?
-This Conference will give you the best information to compare the Governor’s State Budget proposal to the realities of California’s economy, environment, and regulatory requirements.
+This Conference will give you the best information to compare the new Governor's State Budget proposal to the realities of California and the nation's economy.

-The 2017 School Finance Conference is a can’t-miss event for any businesses working with school districts.
+As always, the School Finance Conference will be a can't-miss event for any businesses working with school districts!

-In addition to state funding for 2016-17 and 2017-18, schools will look to capital expenditure opportunities.
-The Conference will focus on the local school facility funding options as well as any new proposals from Governor Brown.
+Besides state funding for 2018-19 and 2019-20, schools will look to capital expenditure opportunities.
+The Conference will focus on the local school facility funding options as well as any new proposals from the new Governor.

 - Updates on school law and architecture